ZpokenWeb3/reth/docs/crates/network.md

 ) -> PropagatedTransactions {
     let mut propagated = PropagatedTransactions::default();

-    // send full transactions to a fraction fo the connected peers (square root of the total
+    // send full transactions to a fraction of the connected peers (square root of the total
     // number of connected peers)
     let max_num_full = (self.peers.len() as f64).sqrt() as usize + 1;